-A distinction candidate will be someone who goes above and beyond what may be expected of them.
+A distinction candidate will be someone who goes above and beyond what may be expected of them and provides a faultless drive.
 A good place to see examples of distinction evidence may be in the behaviours.

 We have set the following grade boundaries: